Semistable abelian varieties and maximal torsion 1-crystalline submodules: Introduction

 Loosely speaking, the formula breaks down when $l=p$ because maximal unramified submodules tend to be too small in that case.
-The following idea is pursued in the work \cite{kim-marshall} of Kim and Marshall: to `repair' Grothendieck's formula in the case $l=p$, one should replace the condition of unramifiedness with a weaker condition from $p$-adic Hodge theory.
-This is the condition of torsion 1-crystallinity, i.e., the condition of arising as a torsion quotient of a $\Gamma_{K}$-stable $\Zp$-lattice in some crystalline $\Qp[\Gamma_{K}]$-module with Hodge-Tate weights in the interval $[0,1]$.
-Defining $r$-crystallinity analogously for any $r\in \Z_{\geq 0}$, it can be shown that unramifiedness is the same as $0$-crystallinity, so that $1$-crystallinity is a weakening of unramifiedness.
+The following idea is pursued in the work \cite{kim-marshall} of Kim and Marshall: to `repair' Grothendieck's formula in the case $l=p$, one should replace the condition of unramifiedness by another condition from $p$-adic Hodge theory.
+Specifically, for $r\in \Z_{\geq 0}$, a torsion $\Z_{p}[\Gamma_{K}]$-module is ``$r$-crystalline'' if it arises as a quotient of a $\Gamma_{K}$-stable $\Zp$-lattice in some crystalline $\Qp[\Gamma_{K}]$-module with Hodge-Tate weights in the interval $[0,r]$.
+For any $\Zp[\Gamma_{K}]$-module $M$ of finite-type over $\Zp$ and any $r\in \Z_{\geq 0}$, the notion of a maximal $r$-crystalline submodule $\Crys_{r}(M)$ is well defined, and gives rise to left exact functor $\Crys_{r}(-)$.
+Now, $0$-crystallinity is simply unramifiedness, and the derived functors of $\Crys_{0}$ compute cohomology of $I_{K}$.
+From this perspective, it is natural to consider using a derived functor of $\Crys_{1}(-)$ as a replacement for inertial cohomology in the $l=p$ setting.
+We will prove the following result.

-For any $\Zp[\Gamma_{K}]$-module $M$ of finite-type over $\Zp$, the notion of a maximal $r$-crystalline submodule $\Crys_{r}(M)$ is well defined.
-When $M$ is torsion free, it can happen that $\Crys_{r}(M)$ stabilizes to a proper submodule of $M$ as $r\to \oo$.
-In contrast, it is a recent result that if $M$ is finite torsion then $\Crys_{r}(M) = M$ for $r \gg 0$ (see \cite{gao-liu-loose}, Theorem 3.3.2).
-The following result further motivates our interest in $1$-crystalline subrepresentations.

-\begin{proposition}[Tate; Raynaud; Kisin; Kim; see \Cref{1-crys-and-geom-attributions}] Let $M$ be a finite torsion $\Z_{p}[\Gamma_{K}]$-module.
-Then $M$ is the generic fiber of a finite flat $\OK$-group if and only if $M$ is $1$-crystalline. \end{proposition}

-The proofs of this result are inexplicit, in a way, proceeding via Raynaud's embedding theorem (see \Cref{1-crys-and-geom-attributions}) and abstract $p$-adic Hodge theory.
-In particular, in the case where $M = \Crys_{1}(A_{K}[p^{m}])$ with $A_{K}$ as above, one knows that $M$ is the generic fiber of a finite flat $\OK$-group $Q_{p^{m}}$, but the above result and its proof do not provide a useful relationship between $Q_{p^{m}}$ and the geometry of the abelian variety $A_{K}$.
-Despite this complication, Kim and Marshall were able to use this result in the case where $p>2$ and $K/\Qp$ is unramified to construct a finite flat $\OK$-group with generic fiber $\Crys_{1}(A_{K}[p^{m}])$.
-Using this, they proved the following result, which we prove for any $p$ and any discretely valued $K/\Qp.$